 I have always been an admirer of all Leonardo Davinci’s creations; so when I knew we were visiting Milan, getting tickets for the Last Supper became one of the priorities of our travel plans.

-The Last Supper mural is located inside the Cenacolo Vinciano museum, which once was the dining hall of the Santa Maria delle Grazie convent, and is adjacent to the Santa Maria delle Grazie church.
+The Last Supper mural is located inside the Cenacolo Vinciano museum, which once was the dining hall of the Santa Maria Delle Grazie convent, and is adjacent to the Santa Maria Delle Grazie church.

-QUICK TIP: You can now stay in La Casa degli Atenalli via airbnb and La Vigna di Leonardo website.
+QUICK TIP: You can now stay in La Casa degli Atenalli via the Atellani Apartments website.
 Even though the rooms have been renovated, the story and magic stay within the walls.

 UPDATE 11/13/2023 – The updated price of the tickets is the following:

 * Cenacolo Vinciano: Starting at 16 Euros for 1 Person